vchoutas/torch-mesh-isect/README.md

 month_numeric = {6} }
 ```

-This repo was originally developed for the following work, you might be interested in having a look:
+This repository was originally developed for the following work, you might be interested in having a look:

 ```
 @inproceedings{SMPL-X:2019,